Homemade Vegan Cheese Seasoning

 4 Ways to Use Vegan Cheese Seasoning:

-1. Cheesy Popcorn Seasoning
+1. Vegan Cheese Popcorn Seasoning

 Sprinkle this vegan cheese seasoning over popcorn for one of the best movie-night-in experiences of your LIFE.